Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/content.md

 Indicates the amount of information to display.
 Here, the options are listed in order of increasing details that are displayed.

-- PROPS: Delivers a simple property- like output
+- PROPS: Delivers a simple property-like output
 - BRIEF: Displays basic information concerning the UCONF value (the set value and if this is a user or default value)
 - EXTRACT: Outputs information in format that you can directly enter in CFTUTIL